Action Plan 9: Position the AAMC as a National Leader in Health Equity and Health Justice

 Ways to get involved

-- Join AAMC CHARGE (Collaborative for Health Equity: Act, Research, Generate Evidence) to connect with a multidisciplinary group of health equity champions and community partners.
-AAMC CHARGE participants can also join the online virtual community.
+• Join AAMC CHARGE (Collaborative for Health Equity: Act, Research, Generate Evidence) to connect with a multidisciplinary group of health equity champions and community partners via events, collaborations, and a virtual community.

-- Subscribe to the Center for Health Justice newsletter.
+• Subscribe to the monthly Center for Health Justice newsletter.